wouterdebie/locast2tuner/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve (MAKE SURE TO FILL IN ALL NECESSARY INFO!)
 title: ''
 labels: bug
 assignees: ''

 ---

+*NOTE THAT UNCLEAR BUG REPORTS (i.e. without the information requested below like logs, settings, versions, etc) MIGHT BE CLOSED WITHOUT ANY HELP!!*

 **Describe the bug**
 A clear and concise description of what the bug is.